samuraininja84/UnityPackages/README.md

 Custom: Packages that I've made myself or edited
-  - The Area-Zone System is my custom method of handling Camera Movement and Variables that depend on where the Player is in a Scene.
+  - World Graph is my custom method of handling Scene Loading, Camera Movement, and Variables that depend on where the Player is in a Scene.
+  - Based on these videos by aartificial (https://www.youtube.com/watch?v=ZjfhGEziEEk&t=71s) and Sasquatch B Studios (https://www.youtube.com/watch?app=desktop&v=CQEqJ4TJzUk)
     - It is unfinished and currently a 2D-only system.
     - I'd advise against downloading it in this state.
-  - Audio Manager is my current solution for handling Music and SFX within my games.
+  - Audio Manager is my current solution for handling Music and SFX within my games using Scriptable Objects as its base.
-    - I plan on updating it, but it works perfectly as is, so go ahead and use it if you wish.
   - Editor Shortcuts are any tools I've found or written to make using Unity Editor easier.
     - Will be updated intermittently.
   - Group Scene Loading is based on a Git-Amend YouTube video I've heavily edited for my systems.